-Report all traffic collisions to the Department of Public Safety by dialing "711" on any university telephone or (405) 694-5242 from any phone.
+Report all traffic collisions to the Department of Public Safety by using the SafeZone app, dialing "711" on any university telephone or (405) 694-5242 from any phone.
 The following information should be provided: nature of the accident, status of persons involved, location and type of assistance needed.